BartWaaang/Paper-Discussion/index.md

-This Website conclude all the papers we discussed per week and the presentation PowerPoint.
+This Website includes all the papers we discussed per week and the presentation PowerPoint.

 ## Table of Listed Conferences